cn0047/stash/ed/t.methodologies.md

 Teams whose members are geographically dispersed or part-time Teams whose members have very specialized skills Products with many external dependencies
-Products that are mature or legacy or with regulated quality control
+Products that are mature or legacy or with regulated quality control.

 User story.
 Epic.